opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ---

-## Running the CI-CD Pipelines
+### Running the CI-CD Pipelines

 Once we have configured our CI-CD pipelines on Jenkins, our entire pipeline can now be triggerd automatically.

 Whenever changes are pushed to our source code repository, the github webhook will trigger the CI pipeline.
 The CI pipeline runs security and code quality checks through SonarQube and Trivy then builds new docker images for each microservice and pushes it to our dokcer hub.
 Simultaneaously, it triggers the CD pipeline which updates our manifest repo with the new docker tag.

-Each time any of the pipelines run, it sends an email notification to the configured email address to indicate a "SUCCESS" or "FAILURE" of the piepline job.
+Each time any of the pipelines run, it sends an email notification to the configured email address to indicate a "SUCCESS", "FAILURE" or otherwise of the piepline job.

 ??? image "**Images:** CI-CD Pipelines View and Email Notifications"